 Your job isn't to protect your ego on the truck or the exam.
 Your job is to solve puzzles.
 Each question on that test is just a puzzle.
 It's not testing you.
 It isn't a person.
 It doesn't have any desire to harm you.
 It's just a problem that wants to be fixed.
 Your first question is going to look like a big, scary paragraph with lots of technical words and ambivalent answers.
 Expect it.
 It's GOING TO HAPPEN.
 When you see it, just go "Yep!
 There it is."
 As soon as you notice it, you defend with the following statement:

-Anything else in your mind is utterly useless.
-Forget every question that could come next, how much time there is left, whether it will cut off at 70 or 150 questions, what will happen if you fail or if you pass.
+Forget every question that could come next, how much time there is left, whether it will cut off at 70 or 150 questions, and what will happen if you fail or if you pass.
 Anytime you are thinking of these things, you are to bring your attention back to that statement and just attack that one single question in front of you.

 The 5 Steps of Attacking Questions: